aleksandr-vin/aleksandr-vin.github.io/_posts/2024-02-05-awesome-job-descriptions.md

    on their custom profiles (still all the description will be available, they just have a differnet POV)
 2. Analytics of the job market from job seekers POV: how priorities differ for different levels, fields and technologies, maybe locations, etc.

-These are some materialized thoughts around the topic of hard-to-work-with job descriptions.
+These are some materialised thoughts around the topic of hard-to-work-with job descriptions.